Jarvis Summers

-Jarvis Terrell Summers (born March 16, 1993) is an American professional basketball player for the Mineros de Zacatecas of the Liga Nacional de Baloncesto Profesional (LNBP).
+Jarvis Terrell Summers (born March 16, 1993) is an American professional basketball player who last played for the Mineros de Zacatecas of the Liga Nacional de Baloncesto Profesional (LNBP).
 He played college basketball for Ole Miss.

 College career

 Summers averaged 10.4 points and 2.4 rebounds per game as the starting point guard at Ole Miss as a freshman.
 He posted 9.1 points and 1.8 rebounds per game as a sophomore.
 As a junior, Summers averaged 17.2 points, 2.5 rebounds, and 3.9 assists per game.
 He received the Howell Trophy honoring the best college basketball player in Mississippi.
 Summers was named to the Second Team All-SEC as a junior.
 He averaged 12 points and 1.8 rebounds per game as a senior.
 He finished his career ranked second in program history in games played (134) and assists (530) and eighth in points (1,629).
 After his senior season at Ole Miss, Summers underwent surgery.